 Unfortunately, the recent growth of the tourism industry, particularly over the last ten years, has changed this.

 People from across the world come to these islands to dive and snorkel on idyllic reefs, to be up close and personal with their fantastic underwater life.
-Yet, the same fish that provide such a rewarding experience for tourists, with their spectacular coloring and interesting behaviors, are targeted on recreational fishing trips and eaten in restaurants.
+Yet, the same fish that provide such a rewarding experience for tourists, with their spectacular colouring and interesting behaviours, are targeted on recreational fishing trips and eaten in restaurants.

 Coral reefs are fragile and complex ecosystems, so fishing on them requires careful management.
 Unfortunately, coral reef management has not kept pace with the increase in pressure from tourism and reef fish numbers are declining.